ikasu6/WildFirePrecogs/README.md

 # WildFirePrecogs
-## Repository for the WildFirePrecogs-AI2 Feature Development Activity
+## Repository for the WildFirePrecogs - Feature Development Activity
 Features To Devlope:

 1)Automatic Image Capture Mode